 Outline of the plan

-On June 30, 2015, as scheduled executor the “Udagawa-cho 15 Development Project,” PARCO submitted a proposal to the Tokyo Metropolitan Government for planning of the area including Shibuya PARCO Part 1 and Part 3 as a special urban renaissance district.
+PARCO began planning reconstruction work for SHIBUYA PARCO in 2007.
+PARCO submitted a proposal to the Tokyo Metropolitan Government for planning of the area including Shibuya PARCO Part 1 and Part 3 as a special urban renaissance district.
 The Tokyo Metropolitan Government gave public notice of its approval of the project on December 17, 2015.
-The decision was taken to temporarily close Shibuya PARCO for reconstruction purposes in line with the development plan, and its final day of operation was August 7, 2016.
+With that, progress was made on planning for the project as an urban area redevelopment project.
+The decision was taken to temporarily close Shibuya PARCO for reconstruction in line with the development plan, and its final day of operation was August 7, 2016.
 Following a successful demolition, construction of the new Shibuya PARCO officially began on May 17, 2017.